 Keep in mind:

-The effect will render no matter what (through walls and even when visible).
-As of now with the current API you cannot make it render either through walls or only when visible without any artifacts or problems.
+• The effect will render no matter what (through walls and even when visible).
+As of now with the current API I attempted to make it work only in certain conditions but don't think it is possible.

 Allows the user to add a object they wish to glow via code (Color will be default color that is set in the editor).